NixOS/rfcs/rfcs/0074-community-coordination-hub.md

 # Drawbacks
 [drawbacks]: #drawbacks

-There _can_ be a better solution to the achieve _optimum levels of empowerment_ for our community.
+There _can_ be a better solution to achieve _optimum levels of empowerment_ for our community.
 We _could just **wait**_ for them to unveil themselves.

 # Alternatives